fredgibbs/fredgibbs.github.io/courses/nature-landscape-identity/index.md

 ### Feedback
-Because your assignments are scored via a rubric on Learn, the rubrics provide some feedback about areas where you could improve.
+Because all your assignments are scored via a rubric on Learn, the rubrics provide some feedback about areas where you could improve.
 I try to provide some comments as well, but I'm not able to do this thoroughly for everyone for each assignment.
 That said, if you want more feedback on any assignment, please ask via email and I will be happy to provide it!

 More generally, please please please email me at any time to learn how I think you're doing in the class and how it can be improved (if at all).
 This can be via email or Zoom (in addition to student hours on Wednesday afternoons).